albertintech/apai/docs/congress/cmf/fema/what-changes-for-voters.md

 ## How You Vote

-**Step 1: Review the candidates.** Each candidate shows their party registration, up to three party endorsements, and their FCAO Exam result.
-This tells you which coalitions support them and how they performed on the standardized assessment.
+**Step 1: Review the candidates.** Each candidate shows their party registration and up to three party endorsements.
+This tells you which coalitions support them.

 **Step 2: Score each candidate.** Give your favorite a 5.
 Give candidates you oppose a 0.
 Use the full range for everyone else based on your preferences.
 You don't have to score everyone -- leaving a candidate blank counts as a 0.